 Okay, let me just start off by saying this Green Chile Queso Sauce is one of my "indulge" recipes.
 Similar to my Creamy Garlic and Vegetable Pasta.
 Let me also share a secret...it is OKAY to indulge sometimes :).

-During this stay at home time, we didn't order in much just to take extra precautions.
+During this stay-at-home time, we didn't order much just to take extra precautions.
 One thing Rajan was craving was Chuy's Boom Boom sauce.
-Now, I've never had their boom boom sauce (picky vegetarian that only eats certain cheeses with non-animal rennet).
+Now, I've never had their boom boom sauce (a picky vegetarian that only eats certain cheeses with non-animal rennet).
 So I have no idea what it tastes like but I do believe this sauce is absolutely amazing.
-I'd like to thank Chuy's for inspiring this cheesy deliciousness that was created in my home :).
+I'd like to thank Chuy's for inspiring this cheesy deliciousness created in my home :).

 - Butter and Flour: To thicken the sauce.
 I use this to add creaminess to many of my sauces.

-- Vegetables and herbs: I finely chopped up onions, bell peppers, green onions, garlic, and cilantro in my handy dandy chopper like I did in the Vegetarian Mexican Casserole.
+- Vegetables and herbs: I finely chopped up onions, bell peppers, green onions, garlic, and cilantro in my handy dandy chopper as I did in the Vegetarian Mexican Casserole.

-- Green Chili Enchilada Sauce: So, the Chuy's boom boom sauce says it uses green chiles, tomatillos, green onions & cilantro.
-But I really didn't have ALL those ingredients.
-What I DID have was some green chili enchilada sauce in my pantry and that's what did the trick!
+- Tomatillos: So, Chuy's boom boom sauce says it uses green chiles, tomatillos, green onions & cilantro.
+When I originally made this recipe, I didn't have all the ingredients so I used 1 cup of green chili enchilada sauce and it tasted great as a substitute.

 I loved eating this sauce topped over enchiladas and as a dip.
-You can use it with any of your favorite Mexican dishes!
+You can use it with any of your favorite Tex-Mex-inspired dishes!